Kiwikiu

 Conservation Efforts

-Representing a monotypic genus, Kiwikiu are listed as critically endangered by the U.S. Fish and Wildlife Service.
-Factors attributed to the species’ decline include habitat destruction by humans and feral pigs, predation from introduced predators such as wild cats and mongooses, and avian diseases spread by introduced mosquitoes.
-Current conservation efforts include monitoring the distribution and abundance population, response to climate change and avian malaria, and establishing a second population on leeward Haleakalā where they were once found.
+Representing a monotypic genus, Kiwikiu are listed as endangered by the U.S. Fish and Wildlife Service.
+Factors attributing to the species decline include habitat destruction by humans and feral pigs, predation from introduced predators such as wild cats and mongooses, and avian diseases spread by introduced mosquitoes.
+Current conservation efforts include monitoring the population distribution and abundance, decreasing invasive species like predators and mosquitoes to help survivorship in the wild, and establishing a conservation breeding population in human care for eventual release back in the wild once disease and mosquitoes have been significantly reduced.

 Read More